brorb/710-wiki/Content/Discord/System Chats.md

       "colour": "#04E5E6",
       "colour_value": 321478
     },
   "content": "What was this message about, then?
-You make it seem like you "hope" we're "not smart enough to find it there".", "timestamp": "2025-08-06T00:45:00.000000+00:00",
+You make it seem like you \"hope\" we're \"not smart enough to find it there\".",
+    "timestamp": "2025-08-06T00:45:00.000000+00:00",
     "avatar_url": "https://cdn.discordapp.com/avatars/233711693241253891/267ed96f6273d08426882bd2c1f0aa33.png?size=1024",
     "url": "https://discord.com/channels/1389902002737250314/1389902003228114957"